-SPSY 735 - Advanced Assessment and Prevention/Intervention 3 credits
+SPSY 735 - Linking Neuropsychological Assessments to Intervention 3 credits

 This course is designed to help refine the assessment skills of psychologists who are familiar with the essentials of psychological and psychoeducational assessment with children, adolescents, and young adults, and to help establish the links between prevention efforts, effective assessment and effective interventions and intervention planning for students.
 Multicultural issues in prevention, assessment, and intervention will be discussed.
 Ethical considerations in prevention, assessment, and intervention practices also will be addressed.